 Photography Life also goes into much more detail on black and white photography here, but I hope the thoughts above help inspire you to take some monochromatic pictures yourself.

-This article has been contributed by Tom Cooper, written as part of our guest post contest.
+This article has been contributed by Tom Cooper.
 Tom is a member in good standing of Professional Photographers of Canada.
 For a decade he taught digital cameras, digital photography, digital photo-editing and digital file management at Okanagan College’s Kelowna, BC campus.
 He currently teaches the Digital Photography Certificate Program at Red Deer College, Red Deer, Alberta.
 Tom and his wife reside in Kelowna, BC, Canada.

 © 2018 by T. W. Cooper All images and content are the property of the author.
 All rights reserved.